Mrs. Marisa Veiga

 ~ from The Prayer of Saint Francis

-My name is Marisa Rieber and I am very excited to be teaching 4th grade at Holy Cross this year!
+My name is Marisa Rieber and I love teaching fourth grade!
 I grew up in Pittsburgh, Pennsylvania and graduated from the University of Notre Dame in South Bend, Indiana, with a degree in psychology.
-After college, I joined the PACE program through the University of Portland, so I got to spend the last two years teaching fourth grade in Honolulu while returning to Portland in the summers for graduate courses.
+After college, I joined the PACE program through the University of Portland, so I got to spend two years teaching fourth grade in Honolulu while returning to Portland in the summers for graduate courses.
 I graduated with my Master of Arts in Teaching in early August 2017, and started teaching at Holy Cross after that.
 In my free time, I love reading, baking, and swimming.
-I am thrilled to be joining the Holy Cross community, and I look forward to a year full of learning, laughter, and kindness!
+I love being apart of the Holy Cross community, and I look forward to a year full of learning, laughter, and kindness!